Skip to Main Content

 Staff Writer

-William (Class of 2026) joined Anthro in his sophomore year to explore social justice issues in our community.
-In his free time, William loves to pet his cat and play Roblox.
+Salem (Class of 2025) joined Anthro in his junior year because he is passionate about social justice and activism.
+In his free time, he loves to draw, write, and listen to music.

 Send us your thoughts, questions, or comments to the editors at [email protected]